 We don't attach our name to anything that is wishful thinking," says Perry, "so we first worked out the kinks with our internal research community."

 Through collaborations and without a big marketing push, more than 800 users have accessed the cloud in the year since it launched.
-"The pediatric research community is not as big as what you'd find on the adult side, but are very impressed with those numbers," says Perry.
+"The pediatric research community is not as big as what you'd find on the adult side, but [we] are very impressed with those numbers," says Perry.

 In addition to sharing data, the platform enables researchers to explore St. Jude data or their own results using interactive visualizations powered by ProteinPaint, the genomic visualization engine developed at St. Jude.
 ProteinPaint enables users to rapidly navigate through the genome and identify genetic changes linked to cancer development.
 St. Jude Cloud tools also produce custom visualizations of the user’s own research data for exploration or comparison with St. Jude-generated data.
 These tools include validated data analysis pipelines and interactive visualization tools to make it easier to make discoveries from large datasets.